ardoq/rxbeach/docs/techniques/preventing-glitches.md

 1. Keep your reactive state graph flat.
 Avoid creating unnecessary layers of derived state streams.
 1. If you need to create a derived state stream, aim to augment the data so that subscribers of the derived state stream don't need to subscribe to the root stream.
-3. Automatically visualize and detect glitches within your state streams so that you can handle them when they are introduced

 Although the above principles will help you avoid some glitches, it doesn't completely solve the problem.
 The `viewModel$` pattern suggests that we should